flycheck/flycheck-rust/README.md

 Usage
 -----

-Just use Flycheck as usual in your Rust/Cargo projects.
+Just use Flycheck as usual in your Rust/Cargo projects.  `flycheck-rust-setup` will call `cargo` to determine your project layout and set the variables needed by the `rust-cargo` checker to properly check your buffer.

+You may also want to have a look at [flycheck/flycheck-inline][flycheck-inline], which works well with diagnostics emitted by Rust.

 License
 -------